 - Failure to report a crime.
 Crimes against elderly residents are not reported.
 Nursing homes and assisted living facilities can get away with not reporting crimes if the resident is not mentally aware enough to speak up for themselves.
 Some facilities will brush abuse or neglect under the rug to avoid having the authorities breathing down their neck.

 - Embarrassment.
-In some cases of elder abuse or neglect, the resident affected by the crime may be embarrassed or ashamed and unwilling to speak up about the crime.
+In some cases of elder abuse or neglect, the residents affected by the crime may be embarrassed or ashamed and unwilling to speak up about the crime.

-- Resident on resident crime.
+- A resident on resident crime.
 Staff may not be aware that crimes are taking place if they occur between residents.
 This can be especially true of sexual crimes perpetrated by one resident on another, especially in facilities where residents’ doors are not locked at night.

 - Mentally ill patients.
 If crimes are committed that involve mentally ill patients, staff may not be aware that anything has happened because the patient is unable to communicate that there is a problem.
 Even if staff suspect that abuse or neglect is going on, a mentally ill patient may not be able to help them figure it out.